PierreIsCoding/sdiy/3DPrinting_For_Eurorack/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/3DPrinting_For_Eurorack/images/Small_Knob.PNG" width="200" />

 ## Knob for brass inserts
 This knob is designed for brass inserts.
 Insert them with with a hot solder iron.
-See https://www.thonk.co.uk/shop/knob-insert-for-diy-knobs/
+See https://www.thonk.co.uk/shop/knob-insert-for-diy-knobs/.
+The dimple can be used for adding some a dot with paint or a marker.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/3DPrinting_For_Eurorack/images/20220118_201844.jpg" height="300" />  <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/3DPrinting_For_Eurorack/images/Knob_For_Insert.PNG" height="300" />